ADHIL007/eCommerce-app-/README.md

 ## Installation

-To run the Todo List app locally, follow these steps:
+To run the Ecommerce-app app locally, follow these steps:

 1. Clone the repository to your local machine: